Tirzepatide dosage chart for weight loss: Full titration schedule (2026)

 What should I do if I miss a dose of tirzepatide?

 If more than 4 days have passed since the missed dose, skip the missed dose and take the next weekly dose on the regularly scheduled day.
 If less than 4 days (96 hours) have passed, take the missed dose as soon as possible and then take the next dose on the regularly scheduled day.
 Talk to your healthcare provider if you have been skipping your dose for over two weeks.
-They may prescribe a lower than the scheduled dosage.
+They may prescribe a lower dosage than the scheduled one.

 What is the starting dose of tirzepatide?